ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/license/ubl_license_admin.md

 ---
 ## License portal

 To generate your licenses you need access to the Arm user-based licensing portal, with the account that the licenses were assigned to.

-Verify you can access before you begin.
+Verify you can access the following before you begin.
 ```url
 https://developer.arm.com/support/licensing/user-based
 ```